 At KS3, students will receive 3 progress reports per year, one per term.
 These reports contain information regarding academic progress, attitude to learning, concerns and attendance.

-They will also sit formal exams in English, maths and science in January and Ebacc Subjects in May.
+They will also sit formal exams in English and maths in January and Ebacc Subjects in May.
 These scores are reported formally, along with the average score and top 10% score in the year group, for each subject.

 The greatest change relates to the grading and the progress tracking system itself.
 In designing a new system we wanted to develop one with four main principles.
 We wanted a system that is: